 Talking about Twitter...

-Parler's exponential growth has enabled the app to overtake Twitter, it's rival, in downloads.
+Parler's exponential growth has given the app the wings it needed to overtake rival Twitter in downloads.

 Last Thursday, Parler was downloaded about 12,000 more times between iOS and Android.
 On Friday, the gap continued to grow, with Parler reaching 122K downloads in the US, double those of Twitter.